 The above strategies can be used for normal search campaigns as well.
 However, there’s a reason this blog post mentions remarketing so many time – it’s because Google remarketing campaigns on the Google Display Network are a great way to get fabulous conversion rates at lower cost-per-lead.
 The audiences for remarketing campaigns are vetted – they have already visited your website and are familiar with your brand.
 All they need is an extra push to convert which can be done through a highly-targeted remarketing campaign.

 Need more gems of advice?
-Get in touch with AdWords remarketing experts in Australia!
+Get in touch with Google Ads remarketing experts in Australia!